We continue to urge residents, businesses and visitors to follow the mandates set out by the state and local public health agencies.

-City Services Update: In response to increasing COVID-19 rates, the City of Arvada facilities are closed to the public.
+City Services Update: City of Arvada facilities are closed to the public.
 City services are available remotely.
 In-person services are available by appointment only.
 Review City services here or call the City of Arvada at 720-898-7000 during business hours to confirm that a service is open and available.

 Vaccine Information: The City’s primary role regarding vaccine information is to direct people to authoritative sources about vaccine distribution.
 We encourage you to learn more about the vaccination process through state and local public health agencies.
 Learn more at arvada.org/covid-vaccine-information.

 Other Covid-Related Information/Resources: The City, businesses and the community have worked together to help Arvada remain strong and work toward recovery in the face of the pandemic.
 Learn more about support for businesses and the community during COVID-19.

 From the start of the City of Arvada's response to the COVID-19 health crisis, planning for recovery has been an important piece.
 A Recovery Team was established early on, and now the City continues to respond to the health and economic challenges associated with COVID-19.